tetsuo/tetsuo.github.io/articles/couchilla.md

 description: Couchilla is a bundler for packing design documents for CouchDB with CommonJS support
 tags: javascript,couchdb,tool
 published: 2023-01-02T14:55:00
-updated: 2025-06-02T13:37:00
+updated: 2025-06-12T13:37:00
 ---

 > [**couchilla**](https://github.com/tetsuo/couchilla) is a bundler for packing design documents for CouchDB with CommonJS support.

+## Overview

 In [CouchDB](https://couchdb.apache.org/), [design documents](https://docs.couchdb.org/en/stable/ddocs/ddocs.html) are special database entries that contain JavaScript functions, such as _view_ and _update_ functions.
 These functions, executed on demand, generate secondary indexes, often termed MapReduce views.

 JavaScript support in CouchDB is based on the Mozilla SpiderMonkey engine (and, starting with version 3.4.1, also QuickJS).
-However, because design functions are language-independent, CouchDB does not include a dedicated tool for creating design documents.
+However, because design functions are language-independent, CouchDB does not include a dedicated tool for creating them.

-[couchilla](https://github.com/tetsuo/couchilla) addresses this by providing an easy way to bundle design documents with CommonJS support.
-It aggregates view and filter functions from a JavaScript directory and generates a design document in JSON format as its output.
+[**couchilla**](https://github.com/tetsuo/couchilla) creates design documents with CommonJS support.
+It reads view and filter functions from JavaScript files in a directory and generates a design document in JSON.

 ## Directory structure

-Here's an example of a basic design document directory structure:
+Here's an example directory structure:

 ```
 .